Frequently Asked Questions

 The court expects you to begin enforcing your order within the first six years, which means filing the required documents with the Small Claims Court to begin the garnishment process.
 If more than six years pass, you can still proceed but you will need to request the Court’s permission and provide an explanation for the delay.
 When initiating the garnishment process, ensure that you file your documents with the Small Claims Court locations that has jurisdiction over the matter.

-Under the RTA, the process for recovering money from a former tenant depends on whether or not any notice was served before they moved out.
-If the landlord had already served the tenant an N4 Notice to End Tenancy Early for Non-Payment of Rent and an N5 for the Damages and or filed the L1 and or L2 application before the tenant vacated, the application will still proceed, and the landlord may obtain an order for the unpaid rent and amount claimed for damages.
+How a landlord can recover rent arrears or damages from a former tenant depends on whether notice or an application was served before the tenant moved out.
+If the landlord served an N4 for non-payment and/or N5 for damages and filed an L1 or L2 application before the tenant vacated, the application may still proceed, and the landlord can obtain an order for unpaid rent and damages.

 The seizure of a vehicle is usually a complicated method of collection, even if you have an order from the Landlord and Tenant Board.
 You would normally need to hire a lawyer to assist with the procedure and may be able to get enough information to help decide your next steps by speaking to a lawyer for 30 minutes for free using the Law Society Referral Service.
 Visit their website at www.findlegalhelp.ca.